 What Is Green Power?

 Conventional power includes the combustion of fossil fuels (coal, natural gas, and oil) and the nuclear fission of uranium.
-Fossil fuels have environmental costs from mining, drilling, or extraction, and emit greenhouse gases and air pollution during combustion.
+Fossil fuels have environmental costs from mining, drilling, or extraction, and they emit greenhouse gases and air pollution during combustion.
 Although nuclear power generation emits no greenhouse gases during power generation, it does require mining, extraction, and long-term radioactive waste storage.